pesama/covid19-cuttable-mask/README.md

 ## How are they made?

 The most effective way of making these masks is through a die-cutting machine, capable of cutting through PVC sheets.
-You'd also need to download the compatible files for your device, from the list above.
-If your laminate sheets are A4-sized, you can download the sheet layout directly.
+You'd also need to download the design files from the `files/` folder.
+If you have a Silhouette device, you can find handy `.studio3` files for your machine.

-If you have bigger machines, you can compose your own layout using the individual files, also included here - feel free to contribute back with your layout for easing others' task.
-If you compose your own layouts, please take a look at the size reference below - all sizes are in _mm_.
+If you have other machines, you can compose your own layout using the individual files, also included here.
+Follow the dimension guidelines below for the parts layout.
+Once you've finished your layout, kindly submit it as a Pull Request, to facilitate others' work.

 * **Band:** 290x30mm
 * **Separator:** 292,94x28,08mm